caseywdunn/course_bio_philosophy/readme.md

 #### Readings

+- The Wikipedia article on ontology - https://en.wikipedia.org/wiki/Ontology

-- Introduction from: Nicholson and Dupre.
+- Chapter 1 (A Manifesto for a Processual Philosophy of Biology) from: Nicholson and Dupre.
 2018.
 Everything Flows: Towards a Processual Philosophy of Biology.
-Oxford. https://global.oup.com/academic/product/everything-flows-9780198779636?cc=us&lang=en&
+Oxford. https://www.oxfordscholarship.com/view/10.1093/oso/9780198779636.001.0001/oso-9780198779636-chapter-1

 ### Week 4 - September 24.
 Evolution, Natural Selection, Adaptation, and Function
 #### Reading